 In looking at these six core principles you can see when you’re out of balance, you’ll be able to see which areas aren’t working for you to feel wonderful, fulfilled, and energized.

-What I find fascinating is with everybody I’ve spoken with and worked with on these principles, is that they are never out of balance in just one of the core concepts.
-They’re never out of balance in just one area, it’s often two, three, four, five, and many times it’s all six areas.
-People talk to me a lot about wanting to feel “in control” over food or feel like they got it handled, and I think that food issues show up as a way to tell us when we’re out of balance in our lives.
-That’s the “gift” in food telling us when we’re out of balance.
+What I find fascinating is no one is ever out of balance in just one of the core concepts.
+Often we are out of balance in two, three, four, five, and many times it’s all six areas.
+We want to feel “in control” over food or feel like we have it handled, but food issues show up as a way to tell us when we’re out of balance in our lives.
+The “gift” is food tells us when we’re out of balance.

 The Six Core Components & Getting Started

 As you read through the Six Core Components below, start imagining how they are fitting into your life or how they’re out of balance in your life and that will give you an idea about what might mean need some work.

 The physical component is associated with the food, but it is much more than that.
 I always like to start with the physical, because it is the area people want to feel relief.
 First, we look at how our bodies feel when we are hungry and when they feel full.
 This is a whole process to gain the understanding of hungry and full, since we have often been distracted from feeling our levels of hunger.
 It is critical to, also, look at how hormones (especially for women) are affecting our bodies.

 You can gain more understanding about the hungry/full process in future podcasts and you can sign up for my Top Tips to End Emotional Eating to learn more now.